Can Flipping Shein’s Algorithm Fix Fashion’s Problems?

 DESIGN: IF IT’S BROKEN FROM THE BEGINNING, REPAIR WON’T SAVE IT

 Fashion has a design problem.
 Not the aesthetic kind, the system kind.
-Garments today are built to fail: polyester-cotton blends that can’t be recycled, embellishments that make disassembly impossible, and collections made faster than logistics can catch up.
-It’s industrialised inefficiency—or what we now call efficient pollution.
+Garments today are built to fail: polyester-cotton blends that can't be recycled, embellishments that make disassembly impossible, and collections made faster than logistics can catch up.
+It's industrialised inefficiency, or rather what we now call efficient pollution.

 Take Shein.
-Underneath the drama, the ultra-fashion brand’s data-driven, SKU-level production engine is one of the most efficient tools for avoiding overproduction we’ve seen.
-That system—predictive, real-time, agile—could be powerful if decoupled from volume-based growth and repurposed inside a low-velocity design system.
+Underneath the drama, the ultra-fashion brand's data-driven, SKU-level production engine is one of the most efficient tools for avoiding overproduction we've seen.
+That system, predictive, real-time and agile, could be powerful if decoupled from volume-based growth and repurposed inside a low-velocity design system.

-Imagine this—predictive demand used to create modular garments.
-A shirt with updatable sleeves, buttons, or silhouette, which wouldn’t require disposing of the whole thing.
-Seasonal trends will be managed by versioning rather than introducing a high volume of new products.
+Now imagine applying that same precision to longevity instead of turnover.
+Predictive demand could be used to create modular garments.
+Modular garments such as a shirt with updatable sleeves, buttons, or silhouette, which wouldn't require disposing of the whole thing.
+Seasonal trends would be managed by versioning rather than introducing a high volume of brand new products.

-This is the heart of Design Sovereignty — Fashion designed for context and place.
-Here, there’s no need for Ghanaian designers to mimic Scandinavian minimalism to be sustainable.
-They need the tools, autonomy, and capital to build for their climate, their culture, and their customers.
-That means rethinking “innovation” beyond digital tools—to include tailoring, modularity, and climate-aware fabrics.
+Design sovereignty in fashion means designing for context and place.
+Here, there's no need for Ghanaian designers to mimic Scandinavian minimalism to be sustainable.
+Once equipped with the right tools, autonomy, and capital, Ghanaian designers should be able to build for their climate, their culture, and their customers..
+This principle also invites us to rethink "innovation" beyond digital tools—to include tailoring, modularity, and climate-aware fabrics.

-And when Global North producers get serious about designing for disassembly, investing in African pattern libraries, and supporting R&D in adaptable fabrics, then Kantamanto can do what it already does even better: upcycle, rework, and respond.
+Now, when producers in the Global North start taking disassembly design seriously, investing in African pattern libraries, and supporting R&D in adaptable fabrics — then Kantamanto can do what it already does best: rework, upcycle, and respond with even more precision.

 Blumer (1969) said it best: "Fashion is a creator of social order.
 Not a mirror of individual taste, but a collective script."

-In Ghana, the rise of designers like Ajabeng, Oldie but Goodie, Chiip O’ Neal or Re’House by goTo prove that when sustainability feels stylish, people don’t need to be persuaded.
+We're already seeing this play out in Ghana.
+The rise of designers like Ajabeng, Oldie but Goodie, or Re'House by goTo prove that when sustainability feels stylish, people don't need to be persuaded.
 They demand to see it, touch it, and wear it.
-It’s why thrift culture thrives in Accra.
+It's why thrift culture thrives in Accra.
 Not because of eco-consciousness, but rather because it feels fresh and cool.

 MARKET MODELS: BUILDING INDUSTRY FROM THE WASTE STREAM UP

-Let’s build fibre labs right on the edge of the market.
-Small-scale, community-run spaces where unsellable imports are shredded and blended with local agricultural waste like cotton, banana, or pineapple fibre.
-These labs could become the foundation of Ghana’s circular textile material.
-Imagine what comes in broken exits as something new.
+Kantamanto is not polished, but it's powerful.
+And if we're serious about building something scalable and sovereign, this is exactly where we start: with what already works.
+Imagine fibre labs right at the edge of the market — small-scale, community-run spaces where unsellable imports are shredded and reblended with local fibre waste like cotton, banana, or pineapple husks.
+These could become the backbone of Ghana’s circular material story.
+What comes in broken… exits as something new.

-Access is also key.
-Most Ghanaians can’t afford a GHS 600 upcycled outfit.
+Vendors could price more accurately.
+Tailors could receive royalties or recognition.
+Buyers would know they’re investing in real reuse, not just resale.
+But none of this matters if people can't afford to participate.
+Access is key.
+Most Ghanaians can't afford a GHS 600 upcycled outfit.
 Essentially, circularity has to meet people where they are.
-That could mean tiered pricing models for repairs and rework, co-ops backed by microfinance, or rental services for office wear and occasions.
-Upcycling should feel aspirational, yes—but never out of reach.
+That could look like tiered pricing models for repairs and rework, co-ops backed by microfinance, or rental services for office wear and occasions.
+Upcycling should feel aspirational, yes, but never out of reach.

-If we do this right—fibre labs running, traceability flowing, co-ops thriving—Kantamanto doesn’t just survive; it evolves.
+If we do this right: fibre labs running, traceability flowing, co-ops thriving.
+Kantamanto moves from survival to evolution.
 From informal hustle to circular engine.
 From waste management to wealth creation.
-That’s how Ghana builds a real fashion industry: from the bottom up, using what we already have.
+That's how Ghana builds industrial dignity from the bottom up, using what we already have.

 POLICY & LEVERAGE: FROM RECIPIENT TO RULE-MAKER